SystemsApproach/ops/monitor.rst

 Briefly, a dashboard is constructed from a set of *panels*, where each panel has a well-defined *type* (e.g., graph, table, gauge, heatmap) bound to a particular Prometheus *query*.
-New dashboards are created using the Grafana GUI, and the resulting configuration then saved as a JSON file.
-This configuration file is then committed to the configuration repo, and later loaded into Grafana whenever is is restarted as part of Lifecycle Management.
+New dashboards are created using the Grafana GUI, and the resulting configuration then saved in a JSON file.
+This configuration file is then committed to the Config Repo, and later loaded into Grafana whenever is is restarted as part of Lifecycle Management.

 6.1.3 Defining Alerts
 ~~~~~~~~~~~~~~~~~~~~~

 Alerts can be triggered in Prometheus when a component metric crosses
 some threshold.
-The Alertmanager then routes the alert to one or more
+Alertmanager is a tool that then routes the alert to
-receivers, such as an email address or Slack channel.
+one or more receivers, such as an email address or Slack channel.

-Alerts for a particular component are defined by a *PrometheusRule*,
+Alerts for a particular component are defined by a *Prometheus Rule*,
 an expression involving a Prometheus query, such that whenever it
 evaluates to true for the indicated time period, triggers a
 corresponding message to be routed to a set of receivers.
 These rules
-are recorded as a YAML file that is checked into the configuration
+are recorded in a YAML file that is checked into the Config Repo, and
-repo, and then loaded into Alertmanager as a custom resources
+then loaded into Alertmanager as a custom resource specified in the
-specified in the corresponding Helm Chart.
+corresponding Helm Chart.

 In Aether, the Alertmanager is configured to send alerts with
 *critical* or *warning* severity to a general set of receivers.
 If it
 is desirable to route a specific alert to a different receiver (e.g.,
-a component-specific Slack channel), one can change the Alertmanager
+a Slack channel used by the developers for that particular component),
-configuration accordingly.
+the Alertmanager configuration is changed accordingly.

 6.2 Logging
 ------------------

+OS programmers have been writing diagnostic messages to a *syslog*
+since the earliest days of Unix.
+Originally collected in a local file,
+the syslog abstraction has been adapted to cloud environments by
+adding a suite of scalable services.
+Today, the standard open source
-The standard open source logging stack uses Fluentd to collect
+logging stack uses Fluentd to collect (aggregate, buffer, and route)
-(aggregate, buffer, and route) log messages written by a set of
+log messages written by a set of components, with the Fluentbit
-components, with the Fluentbit client-side library running in each
+serving as client-side agent running in each component helping
-component helping developers normalize their log
-messages.
-ElasticSearch is then used to store, search, and analyze
+developers normalize their log messages.
+ElasticSearch is then used to
-those messages, with Kibana used to display and visualize the
+store, search, and analyze those messages, with Kibana used to display
-results.
-The general flow of data is shown in :numref:`Figure %s
+and visualize the results.
+The general flow of data is shown in
-<fig-log>`, using the main Aether subsystems as illustrative sources
+:numref:`Figure %s <fig-log>`, using the main Aether subsystems as
-of log messages.
+illustrative sources of log messages.

 .. _fig-log:
 .. figure:: figures/Slide23.png